dd32/td-gh-ex/readme.txt

 -- Camera by Anthony Delanoix from https://unsplash.com/photos/YZzkUW3Tn_g, CC0 license (https://unsplash.com/license)

 == Changelog ==

+= 6 October 2016 =
+* Since HEADER_TEXTCOLOR has been deprecated use default-text-color

+= 4 October 2016 =
+* Add the new `fixed-menu` feature tag to the stylesheet.

+= 2 September 2016 =
+* Update version number to be in line with WordPress.com download.
+* Add `-webkit-` prefix to `tranform` CSS property.

+= 8 August 2016 =
+* Update a Headstart attachment URL to a smaller image.

+= 11 July 2016 =
+* add one page tag to style.css

 = 27 June 2016 =
 * Add check to make sure screen size is larger than a tablet before adding inline min-height to header.